awanmbandi/realworld-cicd-pipeline-project/README.md

     your remote repository (your newly created repository).
     - Go to GitHub (github.com)
     - Login to your GitHub Account
-    - Create a Repository called "Jenkins-CICD-Project"
+    - Create a Repository called `Jenkins-CICD-Project`
     - Clone the Repository in the "Repository" directory/folder in your local
     - Download the code in in this repository "Main branch": https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
     - Unzip the code/zipped file